RiemaLabs/modular-indexer-light/README.md

 Still, you could add information provided by committee indexer runners:
 - **da**:
-  - `network`: Specify the network for DA Layer (current: 'Pre-Alpha Testnet').
+  - `network`: Specification of the network for DA Layer (current: 'Pre-Alpha Testnet').
   - `namespaceID`: The namespace ID used by the committee indexer.
   - `name`: The name of the committee indexer.
 - **s3**: